FaizanFaheem-RSE/cameo-tool-plugin/README.md

 5. Right click “Project folder name” and go to “Properties”.
 Under properties, go to “Java Build Path⇾Libraries” and set the class path by clicking on the individual class and clicking on Edit
 6. Click on “Project floder name” than go to File⇾Export
 7. Choose the Jar file as export and the export location
-8. Copy the jar and the XML file into MagicDraw/plugins/myplugin
+8. Copy the jar and the XML file into Cameo Systems Modeler/plugins/myplugin
 9. Open MagicDraw and the plugin is loaded

 ## Potential Failure Analysis in Cameo Systems Model